Russia: Military

-Human rights and corruption
+Human rights

-Violations of human rights in Russia have been increasingly criticised by leading democracy and human rights groups.
+Violations of human rights in Russia have been increasingly reported by leading democracy and human rights groups.
 In particular, Amnesty International and Human Rights Watch say that Russia is not democratic and allows few political rights and civil liberties to its citizens.

 Since 2004, Freedom House has ranked Russia as "not free" in its Freedom in the World survey.
-Since 2011, the Economist Intelligence Unit has ranked Russia as an "authoritarian regime" in its Democracy Index, ranking it 124th out of 167 countries for 2021.
-In regards to media freedom, Russia was ranked 155th out of 180 countries in Reporters Without Borders' Press Freedom Index for 2022.
+Since 2011, the Economist Intelligence Unit has ranked Russia as an "authoritarian regime" in its Democracy Index, ranking it 150th out of 167 countries in 2024.
+In regards to media freedom, Russia was ranked 162nd out of 180 countries in Reporters Without Borders' Press Freedom Index for 2024.
 The Russian government has been widely criticised by political dissidents and human rights activists for unfair elections, crackdowns on opposition political parties and protests, persecution of non-governmental organisations and enforced suppression and killings of independent journalists, and censorship of mass media and internet.

-Russia's autocratic political system has been variously described as a kleptocracy, an oligarchy, and a plutocracy.
-It was the lowest rated European country in Transparency International's Corruption Perceptions Index for 2021, ranking 136th out of 180 countries.
-Russia has a long history of corruption, which is seen as a significant problem.
-It impacts various sectors, including the economy, business, public administration, law enforcement, healthcare, education, and the military.

 Muslims, especially Salafis, have faced persecution in Russia.
 To quash the insurgency in the North Caucasus, Russian authorities have been accused of indiscriminate killings, arrests, forced disappearances, and torture of civilians.
 In Dagestan, some Salafis along with facing government harassment based on their appearance, have had their homes blown up in counterinsurgency operations.
 Chechens and Ingush in Russian prisons reportedly take more abuse than other ethnic groups.
 During the 2022 invasion of Ukraine, Russia has set up filtration camps where many Ukrainians are subjected to abuses and forcibly sent to Russia; the camps have been compared to those used in the Chechen Wars.
+Political repression also increased following the start of the invasion, with laws adopted that establish punishments for "discrediting" the armed forces.

+Russia has introduced several restrictions on LGBTQ rights.
+In 2013, an anti-LGBTQ law banning "gay propaganda" was unanimously passed by the State Duma and the Federation Council, later being signed into law by Vladimir Putin.
+In 2020, the Russian parliament legalized a constitutional ban on same-sex marriage, and in 2021 the Ministry of Justice designated the LGBTQ rights group Russian LGBT Network as a "foreign agent".
+In 2022, further amendments were made to the 2013 anti-LGBTQ law.
+In 2023, the Russian parliament passed a bill banning gender reassignment surgery for transgender people and the Supreme Court of Russia banned the international LGBTQ movement as "extremist", outlawing it in the country.
+In 2024, the Supreme Court issued the first convictions from the latter ruling.